Mental Health Peer Work Development and Promotion

 The development and promotion of the mental health peer workforce has been recommended as part of our 2012 and 2013 National Report Cards and the 2014 Contributing Lives, Thriving Communities report.

 In collaboration with RMIT University, we have launched a national online survey to help inform the initial draft of the Peer Workforce Development Guidelines.
 Anyone who works in the mental health sector is invited to complete the survey.

 The survey is anonymous, should take approximately 30 minutes to complete and will be open until 31 March 2020.

 Under the Fifth National Mental Health and Suicide Prevention Plan (Fifth Plan), the Commission is leading the development of Peer Workforce Development Guidelines by 2021.

 This project will help support the peer workforce through providing formalised guidance for governments, employers and the peer workforce about support structures required to sustain and grow the workforce.
 Although local and regional peer workforce frameworks exist, the development of national guidelines will ensure consistency across Australia.
 National guidelines will also be a step towards professionalisation of the peer workforce.

 More information on the Guidelines Project is available on the Peer Workforce Development Guidelines page.

 To register your interest in the project and stay up to date, please fill out the form by clicking on the 'Register your interest' link below.

 Towards Professionalisation: A study into the feasibility of a national peer workforce organisation

 Under a Memorandum of Understanding (MoU), the Department of Health tasked the National Mental Health Commission with investigating the feasibility of establishing a member based organisation for the peer workforce in Australia.
-The Commission funded the Private Mental Health Consumer Carer Network (PMHCCN) Australia to undertake this work.
+The Commission funded the Private Mental Health Consumer Carer Network (now known as Lived Experience Australia) to undertake this work.